What? Again?

 This naive young man placed himself in the path of temptation.
 He knew what he was doing, lurking near the home of a woman who enticed him.
 He created the situation to be seduced by the immoral woman who eagerly responded and showered him with attention, leading him into an adulterous affair.

-I am no different than the naive young man, except at my age, I should know better.
+I am no different than the naive young man, except that at my age, I should know better.
 Why should I look for ways to make it easier to sin when I should be looking for ways to follow God more closely?
 Unless I continue to yield to God’s will, I will always find excuses to place myself in the pathway of temptation.

 Love and trust in the Lord; seek His will in your life.